Team Services (Inheritance)

 Change the process used by team projects

-You can change the process a team project references to an inherited process or a system core process.
-However, you can only change team projects to another process that is derivative of the same core system process.
-That is, you can change an Agile-based team project to any process you created from the Agile system process as well as to the Agile core process.
+You can change the process a team project uses from a system process to an inherited process.
+You can only change team projects to use another process that inherits from the same system process.
+That is, you can change an Agile-based team project to any process you created from the Agile system process as well as to the Agile process.
 Whereas, you can't change a Scrum-based team project to an Agile-derived inherited process.